 increasing, it indicates an increase in selling pressure.

-How is the Accumulation/Distribution indicator
+How is the Accumulation/Distribution Indicator Calculated?

 The A/D (Accumulation/Distribution) indicator is a technical